skyblockstats/skyblock-constants/README.md

 # skyblock-constants
 Values in Hypixel SkyBlock that don't change often.
-This repo is updated automatically.
+This repo is updated both automatically and manually.